Azure/functions-action/README.md

 7. Commit and push your project to GitHub repository, you should see a new GitHub workflow initiated in **Actions** tab.

 ## Using Azure Service Principal for RBAC as Deployment Credential
+Note:
+If you want to deploy to Linux Consumption plan and your app contains executable file(custom handler, `chrome` in `Puppeteer`/`Playwright` etc), you need to use this way.

 You may want to create an [Azure Service Principal for RBAC](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview) and add them as a GitHub Secret in your repository.
 1. Download Azure CLI from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), run `az login` to login with your Azure credentials.
 2. Run Azure CLI command